aldreth/leadership-circles/src/pages/programme.md

 - skills in reflection, dialogue and observation
 - increased ability to tap into your own insight
 - something completely unique to you and your leadership practice

-The Leadership Circles are designed in a group of 6 sessions, similar to a leadership programme, allowing for the group to bond and to deepen the learning collectively.

-Each session will start with a short grounding practice allowing us to collectively arrive together in the space.
-We will offer, for the purpose of reflection, a piece from global thought leaders, a poem or some sort of provocation that relates the focus of the session.
-We may also offer a practical reflection tool for use outside the circle.
-The majority of the session will be sitting as a circle responding to whatever is emerging, followed by individual reflection.

-The six sessions are two and a half hours long, each with a key focus contributing to leadership practice.
-They run fortnightly over 3 months, taking place in woods near Stamford Bridge, York.

-## The sessions

-The six sessions run sequentially and allow for a gradual development of elements that support a deeper practice of leadership required for our times.

-We start with where you are now, what is it like being a leader as a human being at this point in time.
-We then explore foundational practices relating to embodied presence followed by how we make sense of your worlds.
-We look at the impact of separation and connection in the organisational environment and your relationship to complexity, ambiguity and paradox.
-We end the Circles focusing on the meaning of your work and your version of leadership.

 <article class="full | wrapper cover-image cover-image-mountain-mist">
   <div class="section__inner region">